vmware-tanzu-labs/yaml-overlay-tool/docs/sections/overlayActions.md

 #### injectPath

-If your initial `query` used some of JSONPath's advanced features (`../`, `*`, etc) rather than a dot-notation style path (e.g: `a.b.c.d`), and no results were obtained, an `injectPath` is also required to allow for properly building the YAML paths.
+If your initial `query` used some of JSONPath's advanced features (`../`, `*`, etc) rather than a dot-notation style path (e.g: `a.b.c.d`), and no results were obtained, an `injectPath` is also required to allow for properly building the YAML paths and inserting the desired data.

 An `injectPath` can either be a `string` or a `list/array` that you can use to inject the same data to multiple-locations within the file.

 ##### injectPath Example